open-machine-learning/mloss/README.md

 The source code is organized into several sub-directories, so called "applications".
-Each directory is organized more or less according to the django standard, at least containing a definition of the models in models.py, and of the url mappings in urls.py.
-If you want to find out how a specific url is processed, have a look at the urls.py which tell you which method takes care of the request.
+Each directory is organized more or less according to the django standard, at least containing a definition of the models in models.py, and of the url mappings in `urls.py`.
+If you want to find out how a specific url is processed, have a look at the `urls.py` which tell you which method takes care of the request.

-CHANGELOG
+##Changelog

-June 2013
+###June 2013

   * Moving to Django 1.5.1:
    - Remove verify_exists from URLField (deprecated in Django 1.5)